 Our Technology Renewal Centres around the world, including Erskine, safely process, and responsibly recycle, an average of 5 million kilos of material every year.
 We are committed to maintaining customers’ brand credibility and security.
 As well as ensuring data security, we align to customers’ sustainability and environmental initiatives, managing global scope and capabilities with quality and consistency and driving revenue by monetizing no longer useful owned assets; this means that many projects are revenue generating.

-Let us help streamline your IT asset recovery process and deliver on your GDPR agenda.
+Let us help streamline your IT asset recovery process.